Pushdy/react-native-pushdy/README.md

       onTokenUpdated: _this.onTokenUpdated.bind(_this),
     });

-    // After setting up subscribers, you can continue to work with Pushdy, Please see PushdyMessaging.js for more detail this.ensurePermission().then(enabled => {});
+    // Ensure that push was allowed by user, Please see PushdyMessaging.js for more detail this.ensurePermission().then(enabled => {});

     // Check for non-executed push on app opening, Please see PushdyMessaging.js for more detail